A Brief History

 The progressive improvements in military and civilian small arms has continued ever since Cerignola and the advent of metallic cartridges, repeating weapons, automatic weapons and smokeless powder have made firearms all the more deadly.
 Not only have swords, lances, pikes, bows and arrows become obsolete, many modern military rifles and carbines are not even equipped with bayonets anymore, and even when bayonets are supplied to soldiers they are rarely used in their designed role.

-Do you have a favorite among the antique style firearms?
+Question for students (and subscribers): Do you have a favorite among the antique style firearms?
 If so, please share your thoughts on those old weapons with us.
-Or if you prefer, tell us which of the modern small arms you think are the best.
+Or if you prefer, tell us which of the modern small arms you think are the best in the comments section below this article.

 Your readership is much appreciated!